openvinotoolkit/openvino/tools/benchmark_tool/README.md

 # Benchmark Python* Tool {#openvino_inference_engine_tools_benchmark_tool_README}

 This topic demonstrates how to run the Benchmark Python* Tool, which performs inference using convolutional networks.
-Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented).
+Performance can be measured for two inference modes: latency- and throughput-oriented.

 > **NOTE:** This topic describes usage of Python implementation of the Benchmark Tool.
 For the C++ implementation, refer to [Benchmark C++ Tool](../../inference-engine/samples/benchmark_app/README.md).